MOZAMBIQUE

 - Unlock your phone (needs at least a week) – there is no Wi-Fi

-- Insurance – making sure you are covered for your travel, medical and diving
+- Insurance – making sure you are covered for your travel, medical and diving and have sent us a copy!

 - THERE IS NO POST IN MOZAMBIQUE – bring anything you need with you!